somphene/somphene.github.io/log/_posts/2018-06-07-00-computational-materials-science-departments.md

 tags: [Computation, Materials, Science, Physics, Natural, Density Functional Theory, Ab-initio, DFT, Groups, Departments, Schools, People, Review, List]
 ---

 Some Departments and groups with respect to the field of Computational Materials Science are reviewed.
 These are purely based on my limited personal experiences and are not at all representative.
 I'd suggest treating these as just pointers which may be used for further exploration.
 All of these places are excellent and it is impossible to rank these in some given order.
 In the tough situation of making a choice, it would come down to the feelings at that time based on personal discussions with the concerned people.
+If possible, please do visit the place in person to get a feel for it before deciding as it may happen that the people and work is great but the climate and food are not suited to one's nature.

 ### Materials Science and Engineering Department in the College of Engineering at Carnegie Mellon University (CMU)